 - Increase access to meaningful career exploration for middle school students and work experiences for high school youth.

 - Northeastern Vermont Area Health Education Center (AHEC)

 - The PEAR Institute: Partnerships in Education and Resilience

 - University of Vermont Health Sciences program

-Vermont Afterschool, in collaboration with Vermont State Treasurer’s office, developed the VerMoney Financial Literacy Program for 2019-2020.
+Vermont Afterschool, in collaboration with Vermont State Treasurer’s office, developed the VerMoney Financial Literacy Program.